 Creators Are Becoming Entrepreneurs

 The key shift?
 Audiences aren’t just passive viewers anymore; they’re customers.
-And creators are learning to treat their platforms as businesses, not just creative outlets.
+Creators are increasingly treating their platforms as businesses, not just creative outlets.

 The Rise of Decentralized Creator Tools